CloudKidStudio/audiosprite/README.md

 ####Usage with [Swish Sprite](https://github.com/CloudKidStudio/SwishSprite)

-Generated JSON file can be passed straight into `jukebox.Player` constructor.
+Generated JSON file can be passed straight into `cloudkid.SwishSprite` constructor.
 Check out Jukebox documentation/demos for more info.

 ```js
 // Load the audiosprite map JSON with jQuery